anmolpaweriya/ReactProjects/README.md

 # MERN Projects
-These are some of my MERN projects .
+These are some of my MERN or Simple React projects .
 I posted frontEnd here and backend api to glitch .
 So 1st load maybe take long because glitch.com goes off for 5min inactive api

 # Testing Credentials